nmonical/nickimonical.github.io/wser_top_100.md

 <img src="images/wser_chart_5.jpg?raw=true"/>

 Females are more than 3x as likely to be considered extreme outliers than are males.
-And the female outliers tend to be more extreme than the male outliers.
+And the female outliers tend to be even more extreme than the male outliers.

 <img src="images/wser_chart_6.jpg?raw=true"/>